Why should I have my wedding at the museum?

 Does the museum offer a food tasting before the wedding?

 Yes.
-Selections for tastings are due a minimum of two weeks prior to the tasting date.
-Up to six guests may be included in the tasting.
+We will hold one tasting for up to six guests.
+Menu selections for your tasting are due a minimum of two weeks prior to the tasting date.

 Are there any time limitations?